-The Appellate Officer(s) may deny the appeal and affirm all or part of the determination of responsibility or the determination of sanction, or the Appellate Officer(s) may refer the matter back to the Investigator(s), the Determination Panel, and/or the individual determining the sanction for further consideration.
+The Appellate Officer(s) may deny the appeal and affirm all or part of the determination of responsibility or the determination of sanction, or the Appellate Officer(s) may refer the matter back to the Investigator(s), original or a new Determination Panel11, and/or the individual determining the sanction for further consideration.
 If the matter is referred back to the Investigator(s), the Determination Panel, and/or the individual determining the sanction for further consideration, the Appellate Officer(s) will provide specific instructions with the referral.
 In the event of a referral for further consideration, the Title IX Coordinator will be consulted and further proceedings may be commenced, as appropriate under the circumstances and consistent with this Policy.